Blad3Mak3r/DiscordPresencesBOT/README.md

 <img align="right" src="https://cdn.discordapp.com/avatars/753165290732257300/647b616a0fb48c5b45694fa8f8e46821.png?size=256" height="200" width="200">

-# Among Us Presences [BOT]
+# Discord Presences BOT

-**Among Us Presences** is a bot designed for the Among Us Spanish Discord server.
+**Discord Presences BOT** is a bot designed for the Among Us Spanish Discord server.
 You are free to compile this project and use it for your own benefit.

 This bot shows how many users are playing **Among Us** on the server, or whatever game you define in [environment variables](#run-with-environment-variables).